-Bowls Canada Boulingrin (BCB) has developed the BCB Concussion Protocol to help guide the management of athletes who may have a suspected concussion.
-Bowls Alberta has adopted the BCB Protocol.
+BOWLS CANADA BOULINGRIN (BCB) has developed the BCB Concussion Protocol to help guide the management of athletes who may have a suspected concussion.

 Purpose

 This protocol covers the recognition, medical diagnosis, and management of participants who may sustain a suspected concussion during or outside of bowls activities.
 It aims to ensure that participants with a suspected concussion receive timely and appropriate care and proper management to allow them to return back to their sport, school, and work safely.
 This protocol may not address every possible clinical scenario that can occur during activities but includes critical elements based on the latest evidence and current expert consensus.